Skip to main content

 3. Node.js version (run node --version)

-5. Configuration (with API keys redacted)
+4. Configuration file contents (with API keys redacted)